Anki Review

 - − The interface may feel outdated compared to more modern applications, which could deter some users.

-- − Some advanced features may require technical knowledge to implement effectively, limiting accessibility for non-technical users.
+- − Some features may require technical knowledge to implement effectively, limiting accessibility for non-technical users.

 - − While the core software is free, certain add-ons or the mobile app may incur costs, which could be a barrier for some users.